 Unit This field is only displayed if "IN" was selected for Resume.
-This field is used to define whether the entry in Add Resume is in minutes (MIN), hours (HOUR) or days (DAY).
+This field is used to define whether the entry in the Resume In field is in minutes (MIN), hours (HOUR) or days (DAY).

-14.5.13 Triggered by tab
+15.5.14 Triggered by tab

 The "Triggered by" tab lists all the triggers that submit this Scheduling Entity.
-The "Triggered by" tab looks like this:
+It looks like this: